thindil/vim-ada/README.md

 ## General Info

-Vim-Ada is ready to deploy set of plugins and settings which helps write Ada programs.
+Vim-Ada is ready to deploy set of plugins and settings which helps write Ada (and in many other programming languages) programs.
 See "Installation" section for detailed instructions how to install it and "Plugins" section for informations about included plugins and changes (if any) to them.

 All changes to plugins are under respective plugin license which can be found in plugins directory.
 If plugin don't have license info included, then all my